Leonor2004/FSI_24-25/CTFs/CTF8.md

 # URL for the NotificationX Analytics API
 url = "http://44.242.216.18:5008/wp-json/notificationx/v1/analytics"

-# We already new the admin username, but in case the admin had another username in the database we decided to also assume we didn't knew and try to find it to be sure
+# We already new the admin username, but in case the admin had another username in the database we decided to assume we didn't knew and try to find it to be sure
 admin_username = ""
 admin_password_hash = ""